MED-TEX: Transferring and Explaining Knowledge with Less Data from Pretrained Medical Imaging Models: Transfer and explain knowledge from medical pretrained models (MED-TEX)

-where $q$ corresponds to our student, acting as the variational distribution in the deviation of mutual information in Section~\ref{sec:derivation}.

-Essentially, Eq. (\ref{eq:aim1}) can be understood as minimizing the cross-entropy loss between the outputs of the teacher and the student and generate $\matr{X'}$ by element-wise multiplication between $\matr{X}$ and $\matr{\Theta}$, aiming to push the predictions of the student close to those of the teacher, with the help from the explainer:
+where $q$ corresponds to our student, acting as the variational distribution in the deviation of mutual information.
+Eq. (\ref{eq:aim1}) is similar to minimizing the cross-entropy loss between the outputs of the teacher and the student and generate $\matr{X'}$ by element-wise multiplication between $\matr{X}$ and $\matr{\Theta}$, aiming to push the predictions of the student close to those of the teacher, with the help from the explainer:

-Next, we introduce the detailed construction of the explainer.
-Specifically, given an input image $\matr{X}$, the explainer generates an importance score for each of its pixels.
+Given an input image $\matr{X}$, the explainer generates an importance score for each of its pixels, where its last layer is $1\times1$ convolution layer with sigmoid activation.
 The higher the important score is, the more important the corresponding pixel is to the prediction of the teacher.
-All the importance scores form the importance map\footnote{For each pixel, we consider its position as well as its channels to be with different importance scores.}, denoted as $\matr{\Theta} \in [0,1]^{C \times H \times W}$.
-In this way, the output of the explainer can be expressed as
+All the importance scores form the importance map, denoted as $\matr{\Theta} \in [0,1]^{C \times H \times W}$.
+The output of the explainer can be expressed as:

 where $\odot$ is the element-wise multiplication.